Merck has expanded the scope of its voluntary partial recall to an additional ten lots of VAXNEUVANCE. Click here for more.

 Study 8 was a pivotal, double-blind, active comparator-controlled study in which participants were randomized to receive VAXNEUVANCE (N=860) or PCV13 (N=860) in a 4-dose series.
 The first 3 doses were administered to infants at 2, 4, and 6 months of age and the fourth dose was administered to children at 12 through 15 months of age.
 Participants also received other licensed pediatric vaccines concomitantly.
 Immune responses were measured by IgG response rates, IgG GMCs, and OPA GMTs for all 15 serotypes contained in VAXNEUVANCE.

-VAXNEUVANCE is CDC, AAP, and AAFP recommended as an option for your pediatric patients9,10,11,12
+VAXNEUVANCE is CDC, AAP, and AAFP recommended as an option for all of your appropriate pediatric patients9-12

 AAP, American Academy of Pediatrics; AAFP, American Academy of Family Physicians; CDC, Centers for Disease Control and Prevention; GMC, geometric mean concentration (mcg/mL); GMT, geometric mean titer; IgG, Immunoglobulin G; IPD, invasive pneumococcal disease; OPA, opsonophagocytic activity; PCV13, 13-valent pneumococcal conjugate vaccine.